9 Surprising Uses for Epsom Salts You’ve Probably Never Thought Of

 Tile and grout cleaner

-Let Epsom salts cleanse one of the grimiest parts of your house.
-Mix equal parts Epsom salts and liquid dish detergent, apply to the dirty surfaces, and let it soak in for at least a few minutes before you scrub it away.
-You’ll also love these six homemade natural cleaners.
+Let Epsom salts cleanse some of the grimiest parts of your house.
+Mix 1 cup Epsom salts, 1/2 cup baking soda, and 1/4 cup liquid dish detergent.
+Apply to dirty, durable surfaces like shower doors and grout, and let it soak in for at least a few minutes before you scrub it away.
+(Here are some home cleaning tips straight from the Centers for Disease Control and Prevention.)

 Itchy spot soother

-Apply cold compresses soaked in a mixture of 2 tablespoons Epsom salts to one cup of cold water to soothe the itch from insect bites, eczema, and other skin conditions.
+Itchy spots become irritated due to inflammation, your body’s natural defense mechanism, explains Dr. Patel.
+“Your body fights foreign irritants via inflammation, which can be shown in a number of ways, including redness, heat, tenderness, swelling, and itchiness,” he says.
+As a remedy, he recommends applying a cold compress-soaked mixture of 2 tablespoons Epsom salts to one cup of cold water to soothe the itch from insect bites, eczema, and other skin conditions.

 DIY bath bombs

-Colorful, fragrant bath bombs have become a popular gift for teens and tweens, but you can create your own by mixing Epsom salts with other common household ingredients—corn starch, baking soda, coconut oil, citric acid, food coloring and a nicely scented essential oil.
-Try these fun bath bomb recipes.
+Colorful, fragrant bath bombs have become a popular gift.
+You can create your own by mixing Epsom salts with other simple ingredients—baking soda, olive oil, citric acid, food coloring and a nicely scented essential oil.
+(Here’s how to make the best bath bombs for every mood.)